America: A Discourse

 Amy Parrish, USA

 In the second stream of visuals, I made photographs along the Appalachian backroads near my childhood home.
 Here, in the heart of Trump country, I recognize how a cocktail of economic hardship, conservative social values, and deep-rooted patriotism led many to find hope in campaign promises to Make America Great Again.
 In a land where infrastructure is crumbling, healthcare has fallen short and rural citizens often feel pushed out of public policy, there is desperation to have concerns recognized and a way of life preserved.
-The work maneuvers between empathy for my people and opposition to my government.
+The work maneuvers between empathy and opposition.

 Amy Parrish is an American interdisciplinary artist living in West Bengal, India.
 Her work has been internationally exhibited, published and awarded through venues such as the Huntington Museum of Art and the Julia Margaret Cameron Award.
 She writes portfolio reviews and is a Contributing Writer for LensCulture, a global platform for contemporary photographers.